Compensatory Time (See Overtime)

 - Criminal infraction conviction

-The agency director must consult immediately with the Director of Human Resources to determine if the nature and recency of the conviction or plea of nolo contendere requires follow-up employment actions.
+The agency Director must consult immediately with the Director of Human Resources to determine if the nature and regency of the conviction or plea of nolo contendere requires follow-up employment actions.

 County Cars and Vehicles

 Any employee who needs to drive a County or personal vehicle in the course of County business must have a valid Florida driver’s license and be authorized to drive by the Safety and Occupational Health Section of the Risk Management Division.
-In addition, they may only operate vehicles for which they have been trained and for which they have the proper class of license.
+In addition, employees may only operate vehicles for which they have been trained and for which they have the proper class of license.
 See also County Property.
-Refer also to the Safety Handbook “Your Right to Know” distributed by the Risk Management Division.
+Refer also to the County’s Safety Manual distributed by the Risk Management Division.
 See also Driver Authorization.

-All County employees and their family members are eligible for membership in the state chartered City County Credit Union (CCCU).
+All County employees and their family members are eligible for membership in the state chartered We Florida Financial (WE), formerly known as City County Credit Union (CCCU).
 The Credit Union provides members the opportunity to save for the future, take advantage of competitive loan programs and enjoy many free and low-cost services.
 Employees can also use direct deposit to have their paychecks sent to the Credit Union automatically or arrange for deposits to their Credit Union accounts through payroll deduction.

 Accounts are easily accessible through ATM machines located in several County buildings and through Call-24, a bank-by-phone system.
-CCCU has six locations in Broward County.
-Visit a CCCU branch to open your account or call CCCU at 954-522-2705.
-Contact Payroll Central at 954-357-7190 or email@example.com regarding direct deposit or payroll deduction.
+WE has eight locations in Broward County.
+Visit a WE branch to open your account or call WE at 954-745-2400.
+Contact Payroll Central at firstname.lastname@example.org or 954-357-7190 regarding direct deposit or payroll deduction.

 Criminal Background Check